Define Jet container, JVT, FJVT, systematic model, and

 EMPFlow

 jets with R = 0.4.
-Note that this implements a selection using
+Note that this disables the selection using

 Jet Vertex Tagging (JVT).
 In addition, it applies some basic selection